Property Classification and Procedures

 In general, the UO does not accept responsibility for non-university owned property that is damaged, lost, or stolen.
 University insurance coverage is generally provided for non-University owned property that meets all of the following requirements:

-- Is reported to and is tagged by the BAO Property Control Department.
+- Is reported to and is tagged by the BA Property Control Department.

 - Is used for official university business